pvillega/twitter_privacy/Readme.md

 - undo retweets
 - undo favourite/likes

 Note that unfortunately some old tweets are not accessible via the API, so you can't get rid of them.
+Also note the API only allows access for direct messages within the last 30 days, older ones are not available in the API, so I skip those as it won't remove much data.

 Written in Rust as a project to learn more about the language and associated tooling.
 So you may see things that don't make much sense, like useless tests done just to play with a library.
 Beware code quality :) Feedback always welcome.